rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 Classes define the behavior and structure; objects are the actual things created based on those definitions.
 Without a class, you cannot create an object, and without creating an object, the class serves as just a concept.
 Objects allow you to use and manipulate the behavior defined in classes during runtime.

 ---
-## Q. What are key annotations in Spring Boot?
+## 80. What are key annotations in Spring Boot?
 Spring Boot provides several key annotations that simplify the development of Spring applications.
 Some of the most important ones include:
 1. **@SpringBootApplication**: A convenience annotation that combines `@Configuration`, `@EnableAutoConfiguration`, and `@ComponentScan`.
 It is typically placed on the main class to enable Spring Boot features.
 2. **@Component**: Indicates that a class is a Spring-managed component.
 It can be used for any Spring-managed bean.